yellowstonegames/SquidLib/README.md

 ###Roguelike Specific Toolkit
 -   Robust Field of View and Line of Sight system
--       Includes multiple options to fit the desired level of permissiveness for FOV and LOS.
+  -  Includes multiple options to fit the desired level of permissiveness for FOV and LOS
+  -  Can handle directional FOV by simply specifying an angle and a span in degrees to cover with the FOV
 -   Sound propagation system that can be used like Line of Sight, but for sounds that echo and pass through walls
--   Dijkstra Maps and A* can be used for pathfinding and other purposes.
--       DijkstraMap provides ways to get NPCs to flee, for ranged attackers to get to the right distance, and more
--       Several classes support multi-cell creatures, including DijkstraMap
 -   Spill class implements randomized flood-fill, useful for spreading gases and other fluids

 ###Dungeon Generation Toolkit
 -   Full-featured Herringbone Wang Tile dungeon generator
   -   Herringbone Wang Tiles can produce less predictable, more varied dungeon layouts than BSP or other methods
   -   Add water, doors, and traps to a dungeon by specifying the percentage of valid cells to affect
   -   Many different styles of dungeon, from simple rectangular rooms and hallways to sinuous circular caverns
 -   Alternate dungeon generators available, such as the one used by the original Rogue
--   Convert dungeons that use '#' for walls to use box drawing characters; this can also be used for graphical walls
+-   Convert dungeons that use `#` for walls to use box drawing characters; this can also be used for graphical walls
--   Convenience functions/constructors let you use the char[][] dungeons to easily build other grid things.
+-   Convenience functions/constructors let you use the `char[][]` dungeons to easily build other grid things
-  -   DijkstraMap will have walls automatically placed in as obstacles if passed a char[][] when it's constucted
+  -   DijkstraMap will have walls automatically placed in as obstacles if passed a `char[][]` when it's constucted
+  -   FOV resistance maps can be generated automatically by DungeonUtility given a `char[][]`

+###SquidAI Pathfinding code
+-   Dijkstra Maps and A* can be used for pathfinding and other purposes.
+  -   DijkstraMap provides support for getting to a target, avoiding paths that would make you stop in an invalid cell.
+  -   DijkstraMap supports fleeing monsters, optionally sharing one "flee map" for all monsters fleeing the hero.
+  -   DijkstraMap can be given a Technique that contains a minimum and maximum range, and an Area of Effect, and it will pathfind to a relatively good place to use that technique.
+    -   There are many kinds of Area of Effect (AOE) provided, and given the right information, they can calculate the best place to position that AOE to hit as many targets as possible (not an easy task, but it gets calculated quickly).
+  -   DijkstraMap can partially scan an area, stopping once it reaches a given distance.
+  -   Several classes support multi-cell creatures, including DijkstraMap

 ###Fully Documented API
 -   Each named color has a sample of its appearance in the Javadoc against multiple backgrounds
   -   This can be harder to access in IntelliJ, so the Colors class has constants that IDEA can preview easily